 The Coca-Cola Bowl was a triumph of teamwork between the Cal Band and the Washington State Band.
 The Bowl Committee dictated that part of the half-time be a joint performance, but in most ways the two bands could not have been more opposite.
 The Cougar Band marched a drum and bugle corps style and were run by a professional staff.
 It made for a strong “culture clash” between the two organizations, but the bands had to put their differences aside and concentrate on learning a show which changed daily.

-After short individual performances by the Washington State and Cal Bands, a joint show took place complete with balloons, white doves, and the Dallas Cowboy cheerleaders.
+After short individual performances by the Washington State and Cal Bands, a joint show took place complete with balloons, white doves, and the Miami Dolphin cheerleaders.
 The joint show, as initially charted, had the two bands spelling out the names of the various corporate sponsors (in English).
 Due to differences of opinion between the chairman of the Coca-Cola Bowl and the various corporate sponsors, the Bands were directed to change the formations to eliminate the names of companies that were out of favor and add the names of those that were in favor.
 Unfortunately, these changes were made daily.
 The Band was even directed to make another change on the morning of the game; both band directors flatly refused.

 Any difficulties experienced before the game were quickly forgotten once the game began.
 The Olympic stadium overflowed with Japanese football fans, who cheered and waved their pompons in unison for scores, penalties, and time-outs.
 The half-time show was well received, although band members could not understand why the crowd did not seem to care for “Twist and Shout” nearly as much as “You Are My Sunshine.”